MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`SqlUsername`** - **SQL User name**<br>
 `string`.
 Required when `AuthScheme = sqlServerAuthentication`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide the SQL login to connect to the SQL Server.
-The option is only available if SQL Server Authentication mode has been selected.
+Specifies the SQL login to connect to the SQL Server.
+This option is only available if SQL Server authentication mode has been selected.
 <!-- :::editable-content-end::: -->
 <br>